Why you should attend

 Meet your trainer - Jess Cahill

-Jess Cahill is an Accessibility & Usability Consultant with AbilityNet.
+Jess Cahill has been an Accessibility and Usability Consultant with AbilityNet since 2018.
 Her professional background includes web product and project roles, content design and UX research, in both charity and private sectors, including in the disability field.
-She also volunteers on the Missing Maps project, a humanitarian mapping project which aims to put vulnerable parts of the world on the map.
+She has a particular interest in accessible content, maps and map creation, and accessibility for small organisations.

 Important information